-Previously, we developed measures based on institutional self-report of whether there is 24-hour, 7-day-a-week availability of structural characteristics at the facility in which the woman gave birth.
-This new set of measures focuses on the availability of specialty physician services for high-risk pregnant women.
-This measure and a second HROB measure focus on multidisciplinary care and specialty prenatal care help to describe service utilization for high-risk pregnancies.
-These measures will supplement the collection of measures focused on HROB services available at the hospital of birth to further evaluate and enhance the safety and care provided to high-risk women, regardless of birth outcome.
-The selection of these topics is valid and justified by evidence summarized briefly below.
-All were prioritized during our formal expert process.
+Previously, we developed measures based on self-report of whether there is 24 hour, 7 day a week availability of structural characteristics at the facility in which the woman gave birth.
+This measure and another HROB measure in this set focus on multidisciplinary care and specialty prenatal care.
+Together, these measures have the potential to evaluate and enhance the safety and care for high-risk women, regardless of birth outcome.